joy-ling/fuelhub-shopify-test/README.md

 - `POST /cart/add.js` - Add items to cart
 - `POST /cart/update.js` - Update quantities and apply discounts
 - `POST /cart/clear.js` - Clear entire cart

-## Features I would have finished if I had more time

-- Change the default quantity input to use plus and minus buttons on each side
--